Aman-4-Real/Aman-4-Real.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 experiences: true  # includes a list of experiences
 awards: true  # includes a list of awards
+services: true  # includes a list of services
 ---

 I am a PhD student at Gaoling School of Artificial Intelligence ([GSAI](http://ai.ruc.edu.cn/)), Renmin University of China ([RUC](https://www.ruc.edu.cn/)).
 I am advised by Prof. [Ruihua Song](https://scholar.google.com.hk/citations?user=v5LctN8AAAAJ&hl=en).
 Prior to this, I graduated from School of Information and Gaoling School of Artificial Intelligence, Renmin University of China where I obtained my bachelor's degree and master's degree in 2020 and 2023, respectively.

 **Research Interests**

-* Multimodality for LLMs & Text Generation
+* Multimodal Text Generation
-* Multimodal Dialogue Systems
-* Interpretability of Multimodality
+* Vision and Language
+* Applications on LLMs